thinkst/canarytools-python/docs/incident_attributes.rst

 ===================================
 Triggered by any attempt to authenticate to the Microsoft SQL Server module.

-SQL Server supports multiple authentication modes and the fields that come through depending on the mode.
+SQL Server supports multiple authentication modes and the fields that come through depend on the mode.

 The :class:`Incident <Incident>` and :class:`Event <Event>` objects will have the following attributes: